anyoptimization/pymoo/docs/source/algorithms/moo/sms.md

 +++

 The algorithm is implemented based on <cite data-cite="sms"></cite>.
-The hypervolume measure (or s-metric) is a frequently applied quality measure for comparing the results of evolutionary multiobjective optimization algorithms (EMOA).
+The hypervolume measure (or s-metric) is a frequently applied quality measure for comparing the results of evolutionary multiobjective optimization algorithms (EMOAs).

 +++